Wednesday, March 18, 2009

 Mark Zuckerberg founded Facebook with fellow computer science major students and his roommates Dustin Moskovitz and Chris Hughes while he was a student at Harvard University.
 Website membership was initially limited to Harvard students, but was expanded to other colleges in the Boston area, the Ivy League, and Stanford University.
 It later expanded further to include any university student, then high school students, and, finally, to anyone aged 13 and over.
 The website currently has more than 175 million active users worldwide.
 Facebook recently surpassed Myspace in amount of visitors, making Facebook the most popular social network, followed by MySpace and Twitter.

-Syria and Iran.
+Facebook has met with some controversy over the past few years.
+It has been blocked intermittently in several countries including Syria and Iran.
 It has also been banned at many places of work to discourage employees from wasting time using the service.
 Privacy has also been an issue, and it has been compromised several times.
 It is also facing several lawsuits from a number of Zuckerberg's former classmates, who claim that Facebook had stolen their source code and other intellectual property

 The website is free to users, but generates revenue from advertising.
 This includes banner ads, users can create profiles including photos and lists of personal interests, exchange private or public messages, and join groups of friends.
 By default, the viewing of detailed profile data is restricted to users from the same network and "reasonable community limitations".